 We know that some [native] genera, such as Quercus (oak), Prunus (cherry), and Salix (willow), host hundreds of caterpillar species, while for others, such as Cladrastis (yellowwood) and Empetrum (crowberry), there are no records at all of caterpillars using them.
 This is interesting in itself, but when Shropshire assembled data for each county, we saw that this pattern held everywhere and we could quantify it: wherever we looked, about 5 percent of the local plant genera hosted 70 to 75 percent of the local Lepidoptera species!Nature’s Best Hope, page 139

 Without keystone plants, ecosystems fall apart.
-“Landscapes that do not contain one or more species from keystone genera will have failed food webs, even if the diversity of other plans is very high.”
+“Landscapes that do not contain one or more species from keystone genera will have failed food webs, even if the diversity of other plants is very high.”
 (Nature’s Best Hope, page 206).
 In the US, keystone plants include oak, cherry, willow, birch, cottonwood and elm trees and herbaceous goldenrods, asters and perennial sunflowers.

 “But how do I choose the right ones?” you may ask.
 Search for native trees and plants suitable for your county—down to your zip code!—at National Wildlife Federation’s plant finder.
 (NWF based this tool on a massive database that Tallamy’s research assistant, Kimberley Shropshire, created.)